Candice Maelani Heermance Davis-Bicoy

 After graduating, Candice began singing in her Uncle's classic rock band, performing for parties and events on Molokai.
 This lit a spark in her wanting to perform American Rock N Roll, although it would lie dormant for a few years.
 In 2003 she moved to the island of Kaua'i, where she continued her journey in discovering herself through music, this time performing reggae and at one point being the youngest member of the

 "The people on that stage with me, I'm blessed to call my company.
-Their passions run deep, the smiles on our faces are genuine, they are all crazy talented.
-And the music that we create is undeniable in being spiritually moving and connective.
-Sometimes with so much artistry and energy on one stage it's like herding kittens for me as a band leader, but the reward is that it's a feeling of a blessed union with these players and myself, like we're all chanting a powerful prayer together.
-The connection you feel as a spiritual being is undeniable, it feels good, it feels natural, and as a frontman it allows for me to just be myself.
-Music is my gift from above, and I choose to use it to honor my ancestors and all they've gone through by sharing ALOHA with the world." - Candice B.
+Our passions run deep, the smiles are genuine, each one crazy talented.
+And the music that I create with them is undeniable in being spiritually moving and connective.
+Sometimes with so much artistry and energy on one stage it's like herding kittens for me as a frontman and band director, but the reward is a feeling of a blessed union with these players and myself, like we're all chanting a powerful prayer together.
+The connection you feel as a spiritual being at a show is undeniable, it feels good, it feels natural.
+As an artist it allows for me to just be myself.
+Music is my gift from above, and I choose to use it to honor my ancestors and all they've gone through by sharing ALOHA with the world through my music."

 - Candice B.